 Shabby Chic End Tables with Raised Stenciling

-I’m so excited to share this end table makeover with you today!
+I’m so excited to share this painted nightstand idea with you today!
 These tables were old and worn, but with a pint of paint, and a lace stencil they were completely transformed into new beautiful shabby chic end tables with raised stenciling.
 I mean, come on!
 How about them drawers!?

-Supplies for shabby chic end tables with raised stenciling
+Supplies Used for shabby chic end tables with raised stenciling

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.